donovanh/vision.rodeo/content/blog/2025-03-16-tabletopkit/index.md

  }
 ```

 There are different types of equipment.
 When using entities for custom equipment, `EntityEquipment` is ideal.
-In the example above, I have added a sinple `Block` struct so we can add some interactive elements.
+In the example above, I have added a `Block` struct so we can add some interactive elements.

 `TabletopKit` also brings useful tools such as dice.